 Philips High School has a child centred inclusive approach to education.
 The school is committed to ensuring all pupils receive a high quality education and our aim is for pupils to realise their academic potential regardless of any challenges they may face.
 Pupils with SEN are educated in the classroom as part of this inclusive strategy, but will receive intervention and support on a personalised and individual level.
 The school tries to ensure that no child is excluded from educational visits because of their SEN or disability.
 The school has a pastoral system in place to provide support to all pupils.
 The school takes the steps outlined below in order to prevent disabled pupils from being treated less favourably than other pupils.
 Also see the disability access plan and scheme.

-Statemented pupils receive the necessary support as set out in their statement.
+Pupils with an EHCP or statement receive the necessary support as set out in their EHCP.
 They have a personalised support programme with focus on their specific needs.
-This can be through in class support, small group/individual teaching with a specialist teacher, small group/individual teaching from a HLTA, numeracy and literacy interventions, reading programmes, learning mentor input, individual/group work regarding social skills, individual support regarding anger management programmes, behaviour management programmes and the use of outside agencies.
-These support programmes are also used for other non- statemented, additional needs pupils and are offered on a personalised need level, as every pupil is different and has different needs.
+This can be through in class support, small group/individual teaching with a specialist teacher, small group/individual teaching from a HLTA, numeracy and literacy interventions, reading programmes, Head of Year input, individual/group work regarding social skills, individual support regarding anger management programmes, behaviour management programmes and the use of outside agencies.
+These support programmes are also used for pupils that do not have an EHCP but do have additional needs pupils and are offered on a personalised need level, as every pupil is different and has different needs.
 In most subjects, pupils are taught in sets according to their academic ability in order that support can be placed with those pupils who need it and teacher in class interventions can also take place.
 Wherever possible, pupils with SEN are taught in mainstream classes.
-Withdrawal from some lessons occurs for small group/individual input from the specialist teacher/HLTAs/Learning Mentors, based on an individual pupil’s needs.
+Withdrawal from some lessons occurs for small group/individual input from the specialist teacher/HLTAs/Non- teaching HOYs, based on an individual pupil’s needs.
 Additional support is available to pupils who are vulnerable and those that experience a range of social, emotional, mental health and behavioural difficulties.

-The support programmes are overseen by the Special Educational Needs Co-ordinator (SENCO), who is also the Deputy Head teacher – learning support and by the assistant SENCO.
+The support programmes are overseen by the Special Educational Needs Co-ordinator (SENCO), and the SENCO manager, who is the Deputy Head teacher.
 Pupils’ progress and attainment are regularly monitored and reviewed with support being given dependent on a personal need level.
 The pupil’s progress is monitored on an on-going basis and then if adequate progress is not being made appropriate support is put in place.
-Pupils with a statement of SEN will have a formal annual review meeting.
+Pupils with an EHCP will have a formal annual review meeting.
 There is a SEN link governor, who reviews the procedures in school and keeps the governing body of the school informed regarding issues regarding SEN.

 Parents/carers are informed of individual targets for pupils with SEN. They are given regular feedback as to the progress their child has made.
 Information sharing and discussions with parents/carers are welcomed as parent/carer support is valued at Philips High School.
 Parents/carers are invited to contact the school whenever they have a concern regarding their child and their progress in school.